rngtang/Robot-arm/README.md

 Foxglove Studios is a very useful software that allows us to visualize ROS data in real time using interactive visualizations in customizable layouts.
 We can easily use Foxglove Studios to build Graphical User Interface (GUIs) to interact with the robot and understand what the robot system is doing.

 1. Make sure you have Foxglove Studios[https://foxglove.dev/download] installed in your local environment.
-2. Launch hand and gesture tracking through ROS (see above)
+2. Launch hand and gesture tracking through ROS. (see above)
 3. In another terminal, after you SSH into the robot, run
 ```bash
 source home/er/launch.sh foxglove
 ```
   to launch the Foxglove websocket on the robot, which will establish the connection to your local Foxglove software.

 4. Open Foxglove Studios on your computer (not on the robot), click on "Open Connection", and enter `ws://10.197.94.158:8765` for the WebSocket URL.
 Click "Open".

 In Foxglove Studios, you can then click on the "Add panel" symbol and choose "Image" for `Image` and `CompressedImage` messages and "Raw Message" for other types of ROS messages.
 Once a new panel is opened, enter the name of the topic to subscribe to.